Play Dead (1983 film)

-Play Dead (also known as Killer Dog and Satan's Dog) is a 1981 American horror film directed by Peter Wittman and starring Yvonne De Carlo.
+Play Dead (also known as Killer Dog and Satan's Dog) is a 1985 American horror film directed by Peter Wittman and starring Yvonne De Carlo.

-Plot
+Plot summary

-Hester (De Carlo) is a wealthy heiress who was jilted years ago by her lover to marry her sister.
+Hester is a wealthy heiress who was jilted years ago by her lover to marry her sister.
 Using her weapon of choice, a 200 lb.
 Rottweiler, Hester not only exacts her revenge on her sister and lover, but has now set her sights on the offspring of the ill-fated reunion.

 Production and release

-Although the film was shot in 1981, it was not released until 1986.
+Although the film was shot in 1981, it was not released until 1985.

 Reception

 "If you’re an aficionado of crap cinema (like I am), you may want to check out Play Dead."